WordPress/gutenberg/docs/themes.md

 Some advanced block features require opt-in support in the theme itself as it's difficult for the block to provide these styles, they may require some architecting of the theme itself, in order to work well.

-To opt-in for one of these features, we should call `add_theme_support( 'feature-name', $optional-parameters )` in the `functions.php` file of the theme.
+To opt-in for one of these features, call `add_theme_support` in the `functions.php` file of the theme.
 For example:

 ```php
 function mytheme_setup_theme_supported_features() {